panzerdp/dmitripavlutin.com/posts/150-index-signatures/index.md

 //     ^?
 ```

-Would it be an error if you try to access a value by a number `1`?
+Would it be an error if you access a value by a number `1`?

 ```ts twoslash
 // @include: loose